bokand/RenderingIndependentScrollOffsets/README.md

  * Chrome: 78.0.3880.4
  * Firefox: 70.0a1 (2019-08-15) (64-bit)
  * Edge 44.18956.1000.0

+Below was done on `window.scrollY` and viewport scrolling.
+The results appear to be somewhat different (at least in Firefox) on Element scrolling.

 ##### User Scrolls (i.e. trackpad scrolling)
 All browsers allow smooth scrolling on high-DPI devices (i.e. the scrolls really are happening at a physical pixel granularity), however: